 Organizations undergo a great deal of evolution.
 A few of these transitions are minor, while others take occur over a lengthy period.
 An excellent illustration of this is the automation or digitalization procedures that many companies are now doing.

-Acquisition of communication skills that allow leaders to effectively share ideas with others
+- Acquisition of communication skills that allow leaders to share ideas with others

 People skills, or soft skills, are sometimes known as interpersonal skills or interpersonal competence.
-A few examples include the ability to actively listen, provide and receive criticism, effectively communicate nonverbally, solve problems, and work well with others.
+A few examples include active listening, provide and receive criticism, non-verbal effective communication, problems solving, and working well with others.

-When you are in a leadership position, you must be able to do various things for a variety of individuals.
-It includes being a great coach, not only for their teammates but also for their colleagues which helps to model future leaders.
+When you are in a leadership position, you can do various things for a variety of individuals.
+It includes being a great coach, not just for their teammates but also for their colleagues which helps to model future leaders.

 The ability to recognize when to push someone out of their comfort zone, give them helpful criticism, and help them discover their vision are all examples of this.

-For the sake of this discussion, let's talk about trustworthiness, not simply because it's essential to a successful mentoring relationship.
-Leaders must also be able to establish and sustain effective working relationships with the individuals under their control.
+For the sake of this discussion, let’s talk about trustworthiness, not just because it’s essential to a successful mentoring relationship.
+Leaders must establish and sustain effective working relationships with the individuals under their control.

 Frances Frei, a Harvard Business School professor, describes how trust is built in a video below:

 - Being genuine – Said, this means always being true to who you are.